FocusedFault/EntropyStages/README.md

 ### REPORT ANY ISSUES USING THE LINK ABOVE

-#### What is Entropy?
+### What is Entropy?

-Entropy is a larger mod I'm planning that'll be divided into modules instead of having everything packed together so people can download the parts they want.
+Entropy is a larger mod I'm planning that'll be divided into modules instead of having everything packed together so people can download the parts they want and I can release parts early.

 ### Stage Changes